 HOW IS ACO IMPLEMENTATION PROCEEDING ACROSS THE COUNTRY?

 Beyond Medicare ACO initiatives, interest and participation in accountable care reforms has been growing both in states and in the private sector.
-At least 27 states have introduced bills referring to accountable care and 12 states have already passed legislation intended to support the transition toward ACO-like models for either their Medicaid programs or state employees.
-In the private sector, all of the major private health plans have begun implementing payment reforms similar to the ACO model; like ACOs, these payment reforms include accountability for the full continuum of patients' care, payment contingent upon improving the quality and coordination of care, and responsibility for cost management within a target budget.
-In tandem with the Medicare Shared Savings Program, the Pioneer ACO Model, and other innovative programs in Medicare, these private sector efforts will be instrumental in moving ACO implementation forward as health care reform progresses.
+More than ten states have developed programs to support the transition toward ACO-like models for either their Medicaid programs or state employees.
+There are now over 300 private sector ACOs with all of the major private health plans implementing payment reforms similar to the ACO model; like ACOs, these payment reforms include accountability for the full continuum of patients' care, payment contingent upon improving the quality and coordination of care, and responsibility for cost management within a target budget.
+In tandem with the Medicare Shared Savings Program, the Next Generation ACO Model, the Pioneer ACO Model, and other innovative programs in Medicare, these private sector efforts will be instrumental in moving ACO implementation forward as health care reform progresses.

 WHO SHOULD ATTEND